mjordan/islandora_solution_pack_remote_resource/README.md

 ## Batch loading and syncing

 Objects managed by this module cannot be loaded using [Islandora Batch](https://github.com/Islandora/islandora_batch), but a custom Drush-based loader is available in the `modules` subdirectory.
-This module also handles syncing datasteams on existing objects that have changed.
+Objects can be ingested either from a directory containing datastream files or from a simple list of remote URLs.
+This batch module also handles syncing datasteams on existing objects that have changed.
 Its README provides details on preparing content and ingesting/syncing it.

 ## Maintainer